Tinton Falls, New Jersey: Local government

 The Borough of Tinton Falls operates under the Faulkner Act, formally known as the Optional Municipal Charter Law, using the Mayor-Council form of municipal government (Plan 6), implemented by direct petition as of July 1, 1985.
 The borough is one of 71 municipalities (of the 564) statewide governed under this form.
-The governing body is comprised of the Mayor and the Borough Council.
-The Mayor is the chief executive officer of the Borough and is directly elected for a four-year term of office.
-The Borough Council is the legislative body, comprised of five members elected at-large on a non-partisan basis for four-year terms on a staggered basis, with either two or three seats up for election every other year as part of the November general election, with the mayoral seat up for vote at the same time that two council seats are being chosen by voters.
-A business administrator reports to, and may act on behalf of the Mayor, in the Mayor's absence.
+The governing body is comprised of the mayor and the borough council.
+The mayor is the chief executive officer of the borough and is directly elected for a four-year term of office.
+The borough council, which is the legislative body, includes five members elected at-large on a non-partisan basis for four-year terms on a staggered basis, with either two or three seats up for election every other year as part of the November general election, with the mayoral seat up for vote at the same time that two council seats are being chosen by voters.
+A business administrator reports to, and may act on behalf of the mayor, in the mayor's absence.
 The Borough Council voted in May 2010 to shift its elections from May to the November general election, as part of an effort to increase participation of voters and to cut costs associated with the May elections, with savings estimated at nearly $100,000 during the first decade after the change was implemented in the November 2011 vote.

-As of February 2025, the mayor of Tinton Falls is Vito Perillo, whose term of office ends December 31, 2025.
-Perillo, a 93-year-old World War II veteran and former engineer who won the non-partisan race by a 2,600–2,300 margin in his first run for elected office, ran on a platform of lowering taxes and improving transparency.
-Members of the Borough Council are Council President Tracy A. Buckley (2023), Deputy Council President Risa Clay (2023), Lawrence A. Dobrin (2025), John A. Manginelli (2025) and Michael J. Nesci (2023).
+As of February 2025, the mayor of Tinton Falls is vacant following the death of Vito Perillo, whose term of office would have ended December 31, 2025.
+Members of the Borough Council are Council President Risa Clay (2027), Deputy Council President Lawrence A. Dobrin (2025), Greg Alessi (2025, appointed to serve an unexpired term), Tracy A. Buckley (2027) and Michael J. Nesci (2027).

-On November 2, 2021, Perillo, at 97 years old, was elected for a second four-year term, giving him the nickname "America's Oldest Mayor."